-It is important to run the setup/install utilities for the games that have them.
-Display modes (CGA, EGA, VGA), sound settings (Sound Blaster, AdLib), and controls need to be configured just as if this were actual DOS.
+Don't forget to run the setup/install utilities for the games that have them.
+Display modes (CGA, EGA, VGA) and sound settings (Sound Blaster, AdLib) need to be configured just like they did in actual DOS.

 Execute the setup utility with DOSBox.
-In a terminal window:
+For example:

-Refer to the game's README files or help docs for more info.
+Refer to your game's readme files or help docs for more info.

 Creating a Custom Mapper File

-Screenshots should be stored in ~/dosgames/snaps.
-As with all platforms in Wah!Cade, image filenames must exactly match the names of roms.
-The "roms" in this case are the batch files created.
+Store screenshots of all your games in ~/roms/dos/screenshots.
+As with all platforms in Wah!Cade, the image filenames must exactly match the names of the roms.
+The "roms" in this case are the batch files you created.

 Adding DOSBox To Wah!Cade

 In Wah!Cade Setup Editor, under the Emulators tab, add DOSBox as a platform.
-Set the rom path to ~/dosgames, rom extension to BAT, commandline format to "[rompath]/[name].[romext]" -exit -conf "[rompath]/conf/[name].conf", and the artwork 1 path to the snaps folder.
+Set your rom path to ~/roms/dos, rom extension to BAT, your commandline format to [rompath]/[name].[romext] -exit -conf [rompath]/conf/[name].conf, and your artwork 1 path to [rompath]/screenshots.

-Alternatively, edit the dosbox.ini file in ~/.wahcade/ini accordingly:
+Alternatively, you can edit your dosbox.ini file in ~/.wahcade/ini accordingly:

-Launch Wah!Cade, select DOSBox as a platform, and browse the list of games.
+If you did everything right, when you launch Wah!Cade you should be able to select DOSBox as a platform and browse the list of games.
 Select any game and start it, and DOSBox will use the appropriate config and keymap settings automatically.
-Control is returned back to Wah!Cade upon exiting the game.
+You will be returned back to Wah!Cade upon exiting the game.

 A game's ability to be 100% playable using MAME-like arcade controls is referred to as its cabinet-friendliness.
-Not all DOS games play very well using these controls, as many require full use of the keyboard.
-Sometimes a game's keys may be redefined to match those used in MAME.
-However, if a game does not support key redefinition, it then becomes necessary to make creative use of DOSBox's built-in keymapper (see above).
+If you're using DOSBox with Wah!Cade in an arcade cabinet, you'll soon realize that not all of your DOS games play very well using the controls, especially those that require full use of the keyboard.

 Exit on ESC

 By default DOSBox can be force-terminated by pressing CTRL+F9.
-This is called "shutdown".
-Using the keymapper, remap shutdown to the ESC key for games that do not already have a simple method of quitting.
+This is referred to as "shutdown" within DOSBox.
+Using the keymapper, you can remap shutdown to the ESC key for many games that don't already have a simple method of quitting.